-The Regis Associate, Bachelor, Master, and Doctoral degrees are all printed in Latin.
+The Regis associate's, bachelor's, master's, and doctoral degrees are all printed in Latin.
 The degrees are printed in Latin as the original degrees were in 1927.
-College honors for Associate and Bachelor degrees are included.
+College honors for associate's and bachelor's degrees are included.
 However, we do not include majors.
-The translation of our degree can be found here.

 The bachelor’s degree is awarded with college honors to students who have completed at least 28 of the required 38 courses at Regis College and have taken no more than four courses required for graduation on a pass/no pass basis.